 Welcome to the Zadok

-Eight of Dr. Oliver's books are now available from amazon.com's Kindle Bookstore, and Barnes and Nobles' Nook Bookstore.
+Thirteen of Dr. Oliver's books are available from amazon.com's Kindle Bookstore, and Barnes and Nobles' Nook Bookstore.
 These may be viewed on the Newsletter page of this site or by clicking on the E-Book button at the top of this page.
-Those available currently are Solomon's Secret, The Sons of Zadok, The Regal Pair, Called to be Saints, Consumed by His Fire, En Punto, Double Grace and Llamados a ser Santos.
+Those available currently are Solomon's Secret, The Sons of Zadok, The Regal Pair, Called to be Saints, Consumed by His Fire, En Punto, Double Grace, A Study in Isaiah, The Road to Captivity, Llamados a ser Santos, El Secreto de Salomon and Los Hijos de Sadoc.

 Check out the New Videos Page: